-Infected Premise (IP) is a property where a pest or disease has been identified.
-If more properties are identified as infected, they are numbered accordingly, that is IP1, IP2, etc. This property is quarantined and access is restricted to authorised biosecurity personnel who have a specific role in controlling the incident, and who undertake the necessary biosecurity procedures before entering and leaving the property.
+Infected Premise (IP) is a property where a pest or disease has been identified and confirmed.
+This property is quarantined and access is restricted to authorised biosecurity personnel who have a specific role in controlling the incident, and who undertake the necessary biosecurity procedures before entering and leaving the property.

 Suspect Premise (SP) is the temporary classification of a property that contains a susceptible plant(s) or animal(s) not known to have been exposed to the disease agent but is showing clinical signs similar to the case definition, and requires investigation.

 Trace Premise (TP) is the temporary classification of property that contains a susceptible plant(s) or animal(s) that tracing indicates may have been exposed to the disease agent, or contains contaminated plant or animal products, waste etc., and requires investigation.

 A Restricted Area (RA) is a larger area around an IP, typically including all properties within a 10 km radius, which is secured by road blocks or check points.
 People are discouraged from entering the RA unless they have a legitimate need to do so.
 It is not necessary for the media to obtain approval from authorities to enter the RA, however media personnel are asked to stop at the check point to get the latest information on any movement restrictions within the RA.

 The Control Area (CA) would normally be a very large area in the first few days of an outbreak.
 Movement restrictions within the CA apply to animals, but not people, however, vehicles may be stopped at check points where authorities will look for anything that might spread the pest or disease.